What Are Contact Naps?

 While contact naps can be a sweet bonding experience, it's crucial to prioritize safety.
 The American Academy of Pediatrics recommends: [1]

-• Always place babies on their backs to sleep, even for naps
+• Always place babies on their backs to sleep if they're in a crib or bassinet, even for naps

 • Use a firm, flat surface for sleep